epsilon537/boxlambda/docs/sw_comp_picolibc.md

 ### Linking against the Picolibc library: The Picolibc GCC specs file

-To link the picolibc library into an application image, the picolibc *spec file* needs to be passed to GCC.
+To link the PicoLibc library into an application image, the PicoLibc *spec file* needs to be passed to GCC.
 The Picolibc GCC specs file expects absolute paths, however.
 I'm using CMake's *configure_file()* to replace placeholders in [scripts/picolibc.specs.in](https://github.com/epsilon537/boxlambda/blob/master/scripts/picolibc.specs.in) with the project source directory's absolute path.
 The resulting *picolibc.specs* is written in the root of the build tree.
 This way, the Picolibc library build for BoxLambda can be checked into the source tree and the user won't need to build and install it from source when setting up BoxLambda.

 The code snippet below is taken from the SW [CMakeList](https://github.com/epsilon537/boxlambda/blob/master/sw/CMakeLists.txt):